 Without good software documentation, companies that develop software can also run into serious problems.
 If software requirements and architecture are not documented, software test plans are not prepared, and user needs are not taken into account, then the probability of successful software development will be very much reduced.
 Furthermore, if the team or part of a team that developed a software leaves the company, other developers who will work on updating and releasing new software versions may find it difficult to proceed in the absence of proper documentation.

-It is for these very reasons that companies invest heavily in the development of detailed software documentation.
+It is for these reasons that companies invest heavily in the development of detailed software documentation.
+If you’re interested in seeing examples of software documentation from companies via video, then watch below.
+Otherwise, skip ahead.

 Types of Software Documentation